 Table 5 Overall Rating Assignment

 Headlight rating Demerits

 Good 0-10

 Acceptable 11-20

 Marginal 21-30

 Poor >30

-Select one of five test Conduct three Average the 5 lux distances conditions (Table 3) valid repeat tests. from three tests for left and and high or low beams.
-Straightaway or curve?
-Straightaway right road edges.
-Curve Average the 5 lux distances for Calculate visibility demerits left and right lane edges from associated with 5 lux distances three tests.
-Select edge with (Table 4).
-Low or high beams? minimum average distance.
-High Low Does the vehicle have No high beam assist?
+Conduct three valid Select one of five test Shortest 5 lux No repeat tests and find 5 lux conditions (Table 3) distance is used as distances.
+Is shortest and high or low beams. overall 5 lux distance. distance \geq 90% of average?
+Yes Average 5 lux Find overall 5 lux Straightaway Straightaway distance is used as distances for left and or curve? overall 5 lux distance. right road edges.
+Curve Find overall 5 lux distances for Calculate visibility demerits left and right lane edges.
+Select edge associated with 5 lux distances with minimum distance.
+(Table 4).
+Low or high beams?
+Low High No Does the vehicle have high beam assist?
 Yes Does 5 lux distance for high No beams exceed that for low beams in this condition?
-Yes Does the average glare exposure Calculate difference in low beam curve exceed the limit curve?
-Or does demerits using low and high the average peak glare illuminance beam distances.
-Credit for high for 5-10m exceed 10 lux? beam assist is one-third of the difference.
-Reduce low beam visibility demerits by this Yes No amount.
+Yes Does the average glare exposure curve exceed the limit curve?
+Or does Calculate difference in low beam the average peak glare illuminance demerits using low and high beam for 5-10m exceed 10 lux? distances.
+Credit for high beam assist is one-third of the difference.
+Reduce low beam visibility demerits Yes No by this amount.
 There are no glare Find the maximum percentage the demerits for this glare illuminance exceeded the limit. condition.
 Glare demerits are the product of this percentage and the corresponding glare demerit multiplier (Table 4).
 Add the glare and visibility demerits.
 Demerit assignment complete for this condition.